 Instructions

-- To a small plastic bag (or sealable container), add Spice Mix and whisk to combine.
+- Add the Spice Mix to a small plastic bag (or sealable container) and whisk to combine.
 Set aside.

-- When ready to grill, mix remaining Spice Mix with 2 tablespoons olive oil to create a Spice Rub.
+- When ready to grill, mix the remaining Spice Mix with two tablespoons of olive oil to create a Spice Rub.

-- Discard marinade and pat steaks dry with paper towel (just so steak is not wet, not to remove marinade/spices).
-Rub steak evenly all over with Spice Rub and let rest at room temperature for 30-60 minutes.
+- Discard the marinade and dab the steak of excess moisture (just so it's not wet, not to remove marinade/spices).
+Rub the steak evenly all over with the Spice Rub and let it rest at room temperature for 30-60 minutes.

-- Grease and preheat outdoor grill to medium-high heat.
-Grill steak for 5-6 minutes per side, or until an internal thermometer reads 130-135 degrees F for medium rare or around 140 degrees for medium.
-Grill time will vary depending on thickness of your steak and desired level of doneness.. *If you like your steaks rare then use HIGH heat so you can get the charred outside in less time.
+- Grease and preheat an outdoor grill to high heat.
+Once hot, reduce the heat to medium-high and grill the steak for 4-6 minutes per side, or until an internal thermometer reads 130-135°F for medium-rare or around 140°F degrees for medium.
+Grilling time will vary depending on the thickness of your steak and desired level of doneness.. *If you like your steaks rare, use HIGH heat so you can get the charred outside in less time.

 Video